Lemniscate-2525/30_Days_of_ML/Day15_Adult_Income_Classification_Stacking/README.md

 ![ROC Curve](rocd15.png)

-XGB and Stacking overlap at the top — both significantly outperform KNN, which lags across all operating points.
+XGB and Stacking overlap at the top; both significantly outperform KNN, which lags across all operating points.
 The ROC curves confirm that XGB is the strongest single model and Stacking matches it rather than clearly surpassing it.

 ### Precision-Recall Curve :